Andy Warhol's Bad: Production

+The movie was made without Paul Morrissey and Joe Dallesandro, the director-star team from previous Warhol movies.
+King played a Dallesandro-type role and says the crew would sometimes call him "Joe".
+Warhol's longtime partner Jed Johnson, who had assisted Morrissey on previous films, was chosen to be the director.

-King says he and Baker struggled until halfway through the shoot.
+King and Baker struggled until halfway through the shoot.
 "We couldn't count on help from [director] Jed Johnson because he was just a kid and he didn't really know what he was doing", he said.
-They asked Susan Tyrell for help and she said they made a mistake reading the script.
-King says, "It sounded insane to me, but you know, she was absolutely right.
+They asked Susan Tyrell for help, who said she hadn't read the scrip.
+"It sounded insane to me, but you know, she was absolutely right.
 If you're working on a Andy Warhol film you can't approach it like it's a conventional film with a beginning, middle and a end.
 You had to forget about the character arc... this was an Andy Warhol movie.
 You had to give yourself over completely to that world.
 You had to embrace that world and one of the things you did was to improvise everything.
-They didn't want to do anything conventionally."
+They didn't want to do anything conventionally," said King.